-- (1) Generating new business opportunities - Support regional development by leveraging the expanded regional coverage achieved through management integration - Facing the challenge of new business opportunities transcending the conventional framework of business areas and technologies - (2) Acceleration of transformation of business structure - Acceleration of transformation from carrier business to solution business - Promotion of transformation of quality in solution business (emphasis on profit) - (3) Improvement of productivity and streamlining of business operation costs - Ensuring operation of construction work through stronger ties with partner companies - Sharing of systems and consolidation of common operations - (4) Strengthening of human resources - Improvement of productivity and securing of human resources through work style reforms - Strengthening and utilization of human resources supporting expansion into new business domains and transformation of business - (5) Promotion of ESG management and improvement of safety and quality - Accurately perceiving business in terms of both risk and opportunity from the perspective of strengthening ESG - Establishment of the MIRAIT Group brand responding to customers' needs for peace of mind and reliability in "improvement of safety and quality" - (6) Capital policy - Maintaining a sound financial standing - Management conscious of capital cost - Purchase of treasury stock aimed at realization of ROE of 8% or more - ◆ Basic views and guidelines on corporate governance (Principle 3-1-2)
+- 1. Key Initiatives - (1) Generating new business opportunities - Support regional development by leveraging the expanded regional coverage achieved through management integration - Facing the challenge of new business opportunities transcending the conventional framework of business areas and technologies - (2) Acceleration of transformation of business structure - Acceleration of transformation from carrier business to solution business - Promotion of transformation of quality in solution business (emphasis on profit) - (3) Improvement of productivity and streamlining of business operation costs - Ensuring operation of construction work through stronger ties with partner companies - Sharing of systems and consolidation of common operations - (4) Strengthening of human resources - Improvement of productivity and securing of human resources through work style reforms - Strengthening and utilization of human resources supporting expansion into new business domains and transformation of business - (5) Promotion of ESG management and improvement of safety and quality - Accurately perceiving business in terms of both risk and opportunity from the perspective of strengthening ESG - Establishment of the MIRAIT Group brand responding to customers' needs for peace of mind and reliability in "improvement of safety and quality" - (6) Capital policy - Maintaining a sound financial standing - Management conscious of capital cost - Shareholder returns to be considered with the objective of achieving ROE of more than 8%.